LSIND/intro-to-python3-analysis/README.md

 ## [Employees Counts](https://github.com/LSIND/intro-to-python3-analysis/tree/master/EmployeesCounts)

 The code:
- - reads all text from .csv file using *pandas* module into dataframe `import pandas as pd`
+ - reads all data from .csv file containing employees names and hire dates and time using *pandas* module into dataframe `import pandas as pd`
  - converts column 'HireDate' to date format *%Y-%m-%d*
  - creates series of column 'HireDate' and applies a condition to it within a period